-Curt Cassingham, Assistant Music Director
+Curt Ryan Cassingham, Acting Music Director

-Curt Cassingham’s mother is a talented classical pianist, so he was listening to music even before he was born.
-By third grade, he was playing his grandfather’s flute in his school’s orchestra.
-Once his parents were confident he’d continue, they got him his own instrument.
-His first exposure to band music was in his early teens, in the award-winning Burbank (California) Police Boys’ Band, playing in concerts and marching in many parades, including the Pasadena Tournament of Roses Parade.
+Curt’s mother is a talented classical pianist, so you might say he was listening to music at her keyboard even before he was born.
+He took a year of piano lessons in first grade.
+By third grade, he was playing his grandfather’s flute in his school orchestra, and continued eventually with own flute.
+His first exposure to band music was in his early teens, in the award-winning Burbank (California) Police Boys’ Band, playing in concerts and marching in many parades including the Pasadena Tournament of Roses Parade.
+In high school, he learned the guitar and bass guitar.
 He also grew up singing in church choirs.
-As a young adult, Curt produced and directed his church’s long-running Living Christmas Tree program, whose choir comprised of high school-aged boys and girls.
+As a young adult, Curt produced and directed his church’s long-running Living Christmas Tree program, whose choir comprised of high school-aged girls and boys.

-After moving to the Portland area, Curt and a business partner opened and ran a recording studio, providing its services to local musicians and bands.
+After moving to the Portland area in 1978, Curt and a business partner opened and ran a recording studio, providing its services to local musicians and bands.
 Curt honed his listening and performing skills during the studio’s many recording sessions.
-Besides flute, he plays guitar and bass guitar.
+Besides flutes and guitars, he plays Irish whistles.